 - Sample pleadings, briefing, and practice materials.

-NIHI training is free of charge and participants may be eligible for New York CLE credits (to be confirmed closer to the training)
+NIHI trainings are free of change and participants may be able to receive CLE credits (to be confirmed closer to the training)

 The other two trainings are tentatively scheduled for January 2026 and May 2026.
-Check back in November for information on the location and precise timing of those trainings.
+Please check back in the coming months for notices regarding upcoming NIHI trainings in other jurisdictions.
 To request a NIHI training in your area, please email NIHI@yu.edu.